kkshinkai/piano/README.md

 - 2022.12.10,
     - Czerny Op.
 849, 1.
 15min.
     - Mozart, Sonata No. 16 in C Major, K.545 (1st Mvt), 1~4 bar.
 10min.
-        (This piece is too hard for me.
-Stop it.)
 - 2022.12.12,
     - Czerny Op.
 849, 1.
 30min.
     - Czerny Op.
 849, 2.
 1~8 bar.
 20min.